transitland/station-hierarchy-exploratory-analysis/blog.md

 You are now the proud owner of a map and a dataset containing every transit station in New York City that exists on OpenStreetMap!

-## How do people tag transit stations in NYC on OpenStreetMap?
+## How do people tag transit stations in NYC vs. Berlin on OpenStreetMap?

 Now that we have a dataset containing all of the locations, footprints and metadata of transit stations in NYC, we can ask questions about how people tag these entities on OpenStreetMap.
 See the jupyter note book for the code behind the following analysis.